-You could place silver in a room with 99.9% humidity and so long as no sulfur is present, no tarnish will occur.
+You could place silver in a room with 99.9% humidity.
+As long as no sulfur is present, no tarnish will occur.

-People (myself included) naturally assume that if moisture comes in contact with a metal then corrosion occurs.
-Since silver is a noble metal, however, moisture itself has no direct effect on it.
+People naturally assume that if moisture comes in contact with a metal, then corrosion will occur.
+Because silver is a noble metal, moisture itself has no direct effect on it.

-But if you think only having to defend against one variable (sulfur/sulfuric compounds) is easy though, you’re mistaken!
+However, if you think only having to defend against one variable (sulfur/sulfuric compounds) is easy, you’re mistaken!

 How Common is Atmospheric Sulfur?

 Atmospheric sulfur is more prevalent than you might think.
-As a matter of fact, regardless of the location of your home or store, you’re more than likely being exposed to it in some form.
+Regardless of the location of your home or store, you’re more than likely being exposed to sulfur in some form.

 100% pure sulfur – just like any other element – is a rarity.
-Sulfur compounds, on the other hand, can be found almost everywhere.
+On the other hand, sulfur compounds can be found almost everywhere.

-Sulfur Dioxide (SO2) and Hydrogen Sulfide (H2S) occur naturally through the breakdown of organic compounds and production of volcanic & natural gasses.
-They’re mostly produced through human activity, however.
+Sulfur dioxide (SO2) and hydrogen sulfide (H2S) occur naturally through the breakdown of organic compounds, the production of natural gasses, and human activity.

-If you think the presence of sulfuric compounds in the atmosphere is a bunch of hoopla, then simply expose any silver you own to the air for a few days.
-Even inside your home, silver sulfide will begin to form on your silver’s exterior.
+If you think the presence of sulfuric compounds in the atmosphere is a bunch of hoopla, simply expose any silver you own to the air for a few days.
+Even inside your home silver sulfide will begin to form on your silver’s exterior.